 The Narrative Story Graph

 The Narrative Story Graph is a visual representation of the basic story structure.
+Knowing the pattern behind the story graph is what makes writing a narrative so much simpler.

 Next time you watch a movie, read a novel or share a picture book with your kids, look out for the Sizzling Start, backfill, pebble/rock/boulder, the action climax and the character resolution.